 We have some gorgeous angle worksheets with cute pictures that have different types of angles for your students to identify.

-This could be done individually, alternatively, print onto an A3 piece of paper and provide small groups with a copy.
+This could be done individually, or you can print onto a tabloid size piece of paper and provide small groups with a copy.
 Each student in the group could be allocated a particular angle to find, or the sheet could be passed around for each student to find one angle at a time!

 Whatever you are teaching, BINGO is always a popular activity to do with your class.